White Dwarfs, Neutron stars, and fast radio bursts

 |

 A recent result connected to this topic is the repeating fast radio burst observed in a globular cluster in the nearby galaxy M81 (Bhardwaj et al. 2021; Kirsten et al. 2021).
 The origin of fast radio bursts remains unclear, however the Galactic fast radio burst found coincident with a known magnetar (e.g., Bochenek et al. 2020) provides clear evidence that some fast radio bursts are magnetar-powered.
 Magnetars are traditionally expected to form in association with massive stellar evolution in part due to the association of a number of Galactic magnetars with supernova remnants (e.g., Kaspi & Beloborodov 2017).
 However, in old (t>10 Gyr) globular clusters, neutron stars formed through massive star evolution have been inactive for billions of years.
 Thus, alternative models are necessary to explain the M81 fast radio burst.
-In Kremer et al. (2021c), I explored dynamical formation scenarios for fast radio bursts in old globular clusters and showed that young highly-magnetized neutron stars formed through white dwarf mergers similar to those in Kremer et al.\,(2021b) are the most natural mechanism.
+In Kremer et al. 2021c, I explored dynamical formation scenarios for fast radio bursts in old globular clusters and showed that young highly-magnetized neutron stars formed through white dwarf mergers are the most natural mechanism.
 This channel operates at a rate consistent with the fast radio burst rate inferred from the M81 detection.
 Also, properties of neutron stars expected to form through WD mergers (e.g., magnetic fields of roughly 10^11 G and spin periods of 10 ms; Schwab 2021) produce burst energetics consistent with the M81 burst.

-In addition to my dynamics work, I have studied mass transfer in close double WD binaries.
+In addition to my dynamics work, I have studied mass transfer in close double white dwarf binaries.
 In Kremer et al. 2015, I examined the stability of such systems as they undergo direct-impact accretion and in Kremer et al. 2017, I explored the implications of these accreting white dwarf binaries for LISA, predicting a unique class of gravitational wave sources: mass-transferring white dwarf binaries that exhibit reverse gravitational chirps, i.e., systems that evolve toward lower gravitational wave frequencies as a consequence of mass-transfer.